chrisrossi/ndb-performance/README.rst

 Note that ``requirements.txt``, used everywhere else, installs ``google-cloud-ndb`` by pulling the ``master`` branch from the Git repository on GitHub.
-To deploy to the ``python27`` environment on App Engine, we have to "install" our dependencies locally in the ``lib`` folder, so they can be copied to App Engine during the deployment.
+To deploy to the ``python27`` runtime on App Engine, we have to "install" our dependencies locally in the ``lib`` folder, so they can be copied to App Engine during the deployment.
 Pip, however, breaks if you try to check out a package from version control while using the ``-t`` option, so for